rewin123/space_editor/README.md

 }
 ```

+## Customization
-Custom types can be added to editor and prefab editor with single line
+Custom types can be added to the editor gui and prefab editor with just a single line:

 ```
 app.editor_registry::<Name>();
 ```

-Also, representation of component in editor ui can be customized
+The representation of components in the editor UI can also be customized:
 ```
 app.editor_custom_reflect(refl_impl::reflect_name);